coinflex-exchange/v2/source/includes/_v2_websocket.md

 ## Other Responses

 By subscribing to an authenticated websocket there may be instances when a REST method will also generate a websocket reponse in addition to the REST reply.
+There are also some GUI commands which will generate a websocket reponse.

-### Cancel Open Orders
+### Cancel All Open Orders

 > **Success response format**